shashiyadavp/Flipkart-Clone-/README.md

 # Flipkart-Clone
-A responsive Flipkart Clone build using html css and JavaScript hii how are you
+A responsive Flipkart Clone build using html css and JavaScript  br hii how are you
 Shashi yadav